THE CCA TEAM

 In her off hours she enjoys reading and spending time with her family.

-Community Organizer for Special Projects
+Lead Community Organizer for Special Projects

 Prior to joining to CCA, Martha Ortega worked for eight years as a Health Promoter for Reiter Affiliated Companies, In 2012 Martha Ortega came to CCA as a volunteer leader on one of CCA’s housing committees advocating for change in East Salinas.
 Shortly after Martha joined our volunteer Promotores program having completed the CCA Promotora de Salud training program that same year.